sipsorcery-org/SIPSorceryMedia.SDL2/README.md

     - Play Video file (Display it in ASCII in a Console/Terminal Window)

 - [CheckCodec](./test/CheckCodec) - **Multiplatform application**:
-    - Let user select an Audio Playback device and an Audio Recording device
+    - Let user select an Audio Playback device
+    - Let user select an Audio Recording device OR a Video File
-    - Let user select one of Audio Codec supported
+    - Let user select one of the Audio Codecs supported
-    - Play back the sound from selected Audio Recording device after Encoding then Decoding the sample
+    - Play back the sound after Encoding then Decoding the sample using the specified codec